xevioso/xevioso.github.io/band/guitar/LadyBusDriver.md

 Ain't it breaking your heart?

+## Verse 5

 She could be all alone in Rejkavik,

 I left my baby and I'm worried sick.

 Maybe she found a job in Curaçao,

-Lady' Bus Dri'ver, can't we leave' right now'?
+Lady Bus Driver, can't we leave right now?

 They have volcanoes all across Japan,
 Big mafiosi running round Milan.